pjcalvo/super-duper-git/README.md

 Sometimes we don't want to track some files within a project, for example dependencie libraries (which can be installed on demand) or files containing secrets (such as passwords or tokens).
 Git does provide a very easy to use mechanism for this called `.gitignore` which is a file that contains fixed names or blob patterns of directories or files that we will want to explicitly skip, for example:

-* node_modules: will igore all files or folders named node_modules.
+* `node_modules`: will igore all files or folders named node_modules.
-* **.bin: will ignore all files ending in .bin on any subfolder
+* `**.bin`: will ignore all files ending in .bin on any subfolder
-* src/*.exe: will ignore any .exe file inside src
+* `src/*.exe`: will ignore any .exe file inside src

+`.gitkeep`

+Sometimes we also want to keep a folder structure as part of git.
+The accepted community way of doing this is by adding this file inside the folder that we want to preserve.

 ## Getting started commands